staple-ai/GeminiGalaxy/README.md

 `Detection Methods`: Detection methods are of two types:

 1. Positional Based: Where we use the spatial information to extract information.
-2. Intelligence Based: Where we leverage LLMs to extract information.
+2. Intelligence Based: Where we leverage Gemini 1.5-Pro to extract information.

 ![detection_method.png](./docs/galaxy_model/select_detection_method.png)